 How to ask for help

-You sit down at your desk on your first day on the remote job.
+You sit down at your desk (or in your van) on your first day on the remote job.
 You're pumped.
 You're ready for anything.
 About two hours in, you realize you're drinking from a fire hydrant.

 About three hours in, you start feeling very lost as you try to sort through not only the information you need to do your job, but also backlog of Slack chats, and the unspoken norms, expectations, and rules that every company has.